To find out more about current Stroke studies you can view a list of studies on the NIHR Clinical Research Network Portfolio Database.

 Swallowing problems are common after stroke and a proportion of survivors are left dependent on feeding tubes.
 The STEPS study investigated electrical stimulation, applied to the pharynx by a device similar to a feeding tube.
 Assessment and treatment of swallowing is dependent on multi-disciplinary skills, including doctors nurses and speech and language therapists

-The Network supported research staff from these multi-disciplinary teams to deliver the STEPS study in 11 stroke units across the UK, with 102 participants recruited over 26 months, making this the largest trial of its kind worldwide.
+The NIHR supported research staff from these multi-disciplinary teams to deliver the STEPS study in 11 stroke units across the UK, with 102 participants recruited over 26 months, making this the largest trial of its kind worldwide.